By: Marilyn L. Davis

 Does that get me a free coffee at Starbucks?
 Does it mean my post go viral?
 Can I count on being an expert without studying trends in addiction therapy?
 No, but it means that people looking for posts on addiction might stumble upon my site that I don’t engage otherwise.

 Get ‘Er Done

 Spend some time on a tagline.
 Get it out there.
-And before you get too famous, we’ve got room for your guest post, too.
+But, before you get too famous, we’ve got room for your guest post, too.